robot-pizza/emotxtprog/README.md

 It's a text progress bar.
 It uses emojis when you ask it to.
-Written in C.
+Written in C. Windows or Linux.

 ![pbar-opt](https://github.com/user-attachments/assets/c59d8887-1b39-4cfb-9ab2-8c835802bd21)

-* Windows or Linux

 By command line